What is co-sourcing and how does it help?

 There is a lot involved in telemarketing.
 From lead generation to cold calling, telemarketers face their prospects day in and day out, and they have goals, quotas, and KPIs to meet.

 So, why not introduce selective outsourcing to the telemarketing department?
-The more heads in the game, the more chances there are of getting clients and closing deals.
+The more heads in the game, the more chances there are of getting multiple clients and closing deals.

 Advantages of co-sourcing